andybalham/blog-source-code/blog-posts/step-function-task-tokens-failures.md

 > At first I thought that it was necessary to also set a value for `heartbeat`.
 It was only when writing this post that I consulted the ['Task state timeouts and heartbeat intervals' documentation](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-task-state.html) and found that this wasn't the case for our example.
 The `heartbeat` setting is only required if the task is sending heartbeat notifications to indicate it is still progressing.

 Our example includes a mock valuation service.
-To test the timeout, we update this [mock service](https://github.com/andybalham/blog-task-tokens-part-2/blob/master/src/valuation-service/MockValuationService.RequestHandlerFunction.ts) so that, if it receives a certain request, then it simply returns without initiating the callback.
+To test the timeout, we update this [mock service](https://github.com/andybalham/blog-task-tokens-part-2/blob/master/src/valuation-service/MockValuationService.RequestHandlerFunction.ts) so that, if it receives a certain request, then it returns without initiating the callback.

 ```TypeScript
 if (valuationRequest.property.nameOrNumber === 'No callback') {